 - Employee Resources

 - Distance Education

-In the "Remote Web site location" box, enter the following, being sure to add the "s" to "https://" which makes the connection secure.
-You won't be able to connect without it and the check box below.
+You will be taken to another "Add Network Place Wizard" window.
+In the "Internet or network address:" line, add the following, being sure to add the "s" to "https://" which makes the connection secure.
+You won't be able to connect without it.

 When prompted for your credentials, enter your firstname.lastname@example.org and your current LancerNet password.

 It is best not to choose to "Remember my password", particularly if you are not on your own computer.